atugman/IBM-Cloud/Labs/ALB-Lab/alb-lab.md

 ## Prerequisites

-- An IBM Cloud account with Manager or higher permissions for VPC, and Editor or higher level platform permissions
+- An IBM Cloud account

 - *Use the code VPC1000 for $1,000 in IBM Cloud VPC credits!
 This will more than cover the cost of the lab, which will only be a nominal expense since we'll destroy the environment afterwards.*

+- An administrator account, or a user or service ID with:
+    - Manager or higher permissions for VPC
+    - Editor or higher level platform permissions
+    - IP Spoofing Operator role

 - Chrome, Edge, or Firefox are recommended, although Safari may suffice